Pages

 Six Essentials for a Great Writing Masterclass

-There are murmurings in the Perth writing community that the oft-touted "Masterclasses" - especially during the Perth Writers Festival - fail to live up to their espoused title.
+What you should get from a Masterclass or in other words *beware of Windbags!* There are murmurings in the Perth writing community that the oft-touted "Masterclasses" - especially during the Perth Writers Festival - fail to live up to their espoused title.
 Marsha Durham, author, academic and linguist, has an excellent article on her blog 'Writing Companion' where she details exactly what writers should expect to get from a "Masterclass".
 If you don't receive all of the quantifiable benefits, then you are wasting your time, and your money.
-See her article here Six Essentials for a Great Writing Masterclass
+See...

 Saturday, November 26, 2011